 What is Trauma Therapy?

 Trauma Therapy addresses trauma that is current in your life or from the past.
 We may talk about a stressful situation that happened long ago, perhaps even in childhood.
-On the other hand, the trauma you need to process may be a single incident such as a recent rape.
-Trauma therapy can even address long term, chronic trauma you experienced over a period of time.
+On the other hand, the trauma you need to process may be a single incident such as a recent assault.
+Trauma Therapy can even address long term, chronic trauma that you’ve experienced over a period of time.

 Will My Trauma Symptoms Just Go Away?

 Sometimes, trauma symptoms do go away on their own.
 However, it’s also very possible that they will get worse.
 In fact, not tending to your trauma can lead things getting worse.
 All of those feelings of fear, shock and horror may fester inside you.
 Eventually, these trauma symptoms can manifest into many physical problems as well as emotional problems.